 ‘ground reaction reaches maximum in the backswing when the lead arm is parallel to the ground.’

 Thus, there is actually no requirement to hang trailward.
 There exists no reason to increase pressure (or ‘weight load’) under the trail foot excessively throughout the backswing.
 Subsequently, during the downswing maximum GRF occurs roughly as the club shaft orientates parallel to the ground.
 By this point GRF has moved lead-ward.
-By impact the lateral component of lead foot GRF vector may actually be traveling away from the targey.
+By impact the lateral component of lead foot GRF vector may actually be traveling away from the target.

 So what is to be taken from this?
 Two things I would say are of upmost importance, at least initially when considering swing changes.